mogilvie/EncryptBundle/README.md

             - 'SpecShaper\EncryptBundle\Annotations\Encrypted'
             - 'AppBundle\Annotations\CustomAnnotation'
 ```
-Subscriber_class allows you to extend the EncryptBundle subscriber and define your
-own subscriber.

-Annotation_classes allows you to create your own annotations that will then be
-encrypted.
 ## Step 3: Create the entities
 Add the Annotation entity to the declared classes in the entity.

 ```php
 <?php